subuser-security/subuser/permissions-dot-json-file-format.md

   **Default**: `false`

- * `inherit-working-directory`: The program is given read-write access to the host user's current working directory.
+ * `inherit-working-directory`: The image is given read-write access to the host user's current working directory.

   Ex: